garylai00000/UVa-online-judge/UVa10827/README.md

 ![image2](https://github.com/garylai00000/UVa-online-judge/blob/master/UVa10827/images/image2.png?raw=true)

-Third, enumerate each up and down boundary and calculate the correspondent column summation for each column as an array, the problem then becomes a **maximum sub array problem** with length at most **N** and we can solve this problem in **O(N)** with a **double ended queue**.
+Third, enumerate each up and down boundary and calculate the correspondent column summation for each column as an array.
+The problem then becomes a **maximum sub array problem** with length at most **N** and can be solved in **O(N)** with a **double ended queue**.

 ### Time complexity
 ### O(N^3)

 ## Approach 3 (Maximum and Minimum Subarray)
-First, expand the grid length to 2*N as following example, without expanding the width of the grid, we have to handle the cyclic situation in another way.
+First, expand the grid length to 2*N as following example.
+Without expanding the width of the grid, we have to handle the cyclic situation in another way.

 original grid (2*2):